 Many instructors at Baldwin-Wallace College integrate technology into their curriculum.
 Faculty members frequently distribute course materials electronically; therefore, students are expected to have access to, and a working knowledge of, basic computer software such as word processing and e-mail.
 Students are also encouraged to use technology to write reports, store class notes, run specialized software, and access the Internet to supplement classroom materials.
-While residential students can connect to the network from their rooms, commuter students can access course materials in the computer labs or over the web using a personal Internet Service Provider (ISP) such as AOL, MSN or NetZero.
+While residential students can connect to the network from their rooms, commuter students can access course materials in the computer labs or over the web using a personal Internet Service Provider (ISP) such as AOL, MSN, or NetZero.

 All students have access to the Yellow Jacket Portal - a customized gateway to all the diverse resources and materials available to the B-W community.
 Each student has the ability to customize a home page with links to resources used most frequently and receive announcements and information specific to his or her role on campus.
+Most student organizations also have sites available on the portal to communicate with interested participants.